If you would like to support this site, please consider Donating.

 Medicinal

-Although we have no record of medicinal use for this species, like most other members of this genus the root probably contains various bitter compounds and can be used as a general tonic for the digestive system[
+Although we have no record of medicinal use for this species, like most other members of this genus the plant probably contains various bitter compounds and can be used as a general tonic for the digestive system[

 K